pretomhira/Dictionary-Binary-Search-/README.md

 # Simple Dictionary App

-This is a simple dictionary application built with React.js.
-The app provides a basic search functionality that uses a **binary search algorithm** to look up definitions for words.
+This is a simple dictionary application built with React.js. live link - https://dictionary-binary-search.vercel.app/ The app provides a basic search functionality that uses a **binary search algorithm** to look up definitions for words.
 This project uses a small set of dummy data stored in `data.js` and only utilizes React for the frontend and binary search for efficient word searching.

 ## Project Features